telefonicaid/iotagent-node-lib/doc/advanced-topics.md

 ```

 For `attributes` and `static_attributes` which need to be formatted as GeoJSON values, three separate input formats are
 accepted.
-Provided the `type` is provisioned correctly, the `value` may be defined using any of the following formats:
+Provided the `type` is oned correctly, the `value` may be defined using any of the following formats:

 -   a comma delimited string